GENERAL INFO

 BOOKS

-The latest one Dog Tails: A true story of a few entitled street dogs in Bangalore, was donated to CARE, an animal rescue and welfare organisation.
+Dog Tails: A true story of a few entitled street dogs in Bangalore, was donated to CARE, an animal rescue and welfare organisation in 2022.
 It reached the Amazon best-seller list and all proceeds went to the dogs at the shelter.

 ‘The Cauliflower Diet’ released by Penguin Random House in February, 2016 received rave reviews from almost all major Indian media.
 It is a low-carb diet book in which she has created several unique recipes using the cauliflower as a substitute for rice and other carb-heavy flour.